robbrody/RB_Python_Data_Project/README.md

 ## 1. What are the most demanded skills for the top 3 most popular data roles?

-I started by filtering the jobs for US based jobs only.
-I found the most demanded skills for the top 3 most popular data roles, I filtered out those positions by the most popular, and got the top 5 skills for each of these top 3 roles.
-This query highlights the 3 most popular job titles and their associated top 5 skills, showing which skills I should pay attentin to depending on the data role I'm targeting.
+I started by filtering the data for US based jobs only.
+I found the most demanded skills for the top 3 most popular data roles.
+I filtered out those positions by the most popular, and got the top 5 skills for each of these top 3 roles.
+This query highlights the 3 most popular job titles and their associated top 5 skills, showing which skills are most requested by companies for top data roles.

 View my notebook with detailed steps here:
 [2_Skill_Demand.ipynb](3_Project/2_Skill_Demand.ipynb)

-### Visualize Data
+### Visualize the Data

 ```python
 fig, ax = plt.subplots(len(job_titles), 1)